The Ideology of Creole Revolution: Imperialism and Independence in American and Latin American Political Thought (Cambridge University Press, 2017).

 Work in Progress:

-Article: "Institutions, Ideologies, and Comparative Political Theory".
+Article: "Institutions, Ideologies, and Comparative Political Theory" (revise and resubmit).

 Article: “Canonization, Comparative Political Theory, and the Problem of Anachronism” (with Paulina Ochoa-Espejo and Thomas J. Donahue).